pallets-eco/flask-debugtoolbar/docs/index.rst

     toolbar = DebugToolbarExtension(app)

-The toolbar will automatically be injected into Jinja templates when debug mode is on.
+The toolbar will automatically be injected into HTML responses when debug mode is on.
 In production, setting ``app.debug = False`` will disable the toolbar.

 Configuration